-A blog is the perfect place to draw readers in, promote products and voice your brand personality.
+A blog is a perfect place to draw readers in, promote products, and voice your brand personality.
 A good rule of thumb here is “80/20”.
-80% news, entertainment, and inspired visuals.
-20% self-promotion and product highlights.
+80% of news, entertainment, and inspiring visuals.
+20% of self-promotion and product highlights.

 Marketing is no longer about the stuff you make; it’s about the stories you tell.
 What is the unique brand story you want to put forward?